This is the online syllabus for my Sound Art class at Cooper Union Art School in NYC which I’ve been teaching since 2007.

 - On the topic of politics v. formalism (see Marshall Berman’s critique of John Cage), here’s a link to a 2009 piece by composer Peter Ablinger: Speaking Piano is an automated piano that is operated like a voice synthesizer, speaking the text of a UN declaration on the environment.

 - Blogs devoted to field-recording pop up all the time.
-These are more sfx/sound design oriented: Noise Jockey, Sonic Terrain, Field Sepulchra, jedsound and some are more nature oriented: Sound of Critters, Wild Echoes
+Some eamples: Noise Jockey, Sonic Terrain, Field Sepulchra, Sound of Critters, Wild Echoes

 - EAR ROOM has in-depth interviews with sound artists and writers about sound.